gildean/NodeBlog/README.md

 A blog engine made with node.js and mongodb database

+Main use of this app is to introduce newcomers to nodejs and to show how to build a versatile app very easily.

 View live demo here [Too Many Mangos][Too Many Mangos]

 NodeBlog is built on: